k00mi/gitaly/doc/delta_islands.md

 In practice, these delta chains jump between branches, tags, and other refs.
 When a client initiates a fetch, it's usually not interested in any of the other refs.
-Further more it might create a security issue when objects are shared between between repositories.
-This will invalidate the delta chain on disk, and Git will, and during the fetch request, Git will recalculate the diffs for the objects later in the chain it does want.
+Furthermore it might create a security issue when objects are shared between repositories.
+This will invalidate the delta chain on disk, and during the fetch request, Git will recalculate the diffs for the objects later in the chain it does want.

 Delta islands try to solve this by creating islands of objects which the delta detection algorithm can use to create a delta against.
 For example, all branches